 Make sure to serve these delicious savory treats warm.
 Want an added wow factor?
 Something we do when catering is a slight drizzle of aged balsamic vinegar.
 It’s thick and sweet with savory, and an amazing addition of flavor.

 Tips for the Best Sausage Stuffed Mushrooms

 - The type of sausage you used will make a big difference.
 We love spicy Italian sausage for the best flavor.
 Mild is second best.
-Bulk breakfast sausage will be very mild and you will want to jazz it up with more seasonings.
+Bulk breakfast sausage will be very mild and slightly sweet, and you will want to jazz it up with more seasonings.

 - Crème fraîche may seem like a fancy ingredient, but it adds great flavor and creaminess.
 If you can’t find it, you can sub softened cream cheese or full fat Greek yogurt.

 - Don’t waste your mushroom stems!
 Chop them up finely and use them in your mix.
 They add great flavor and texture.